-Ontario Progressive Conservative (PC) leader Patrick Brown is currently engaged in a very public dispute with social conservatives over the future direction of the party.
-His critics on the religious right have pointed to his policy shift on social issues, his promise that the PC party will not revisit these issues if elected, and his insistence that PC MPPs not push a social conservative agenda in public or in the Legislature, as evidence of an abandonment of the fundamental principles of conservatism.
+Progressive Conservative Party of Ontario (PCPO) leader Patrick Brown is currently engaged in a very public dispute with social conservatives over the future direction of the party.
+His critics on the religious right have pointed to his policy shift on social issues, his promise that the PCPO will not revisit these issues if elected, and his insistence that PCPO MPPs not push a social conservative agenda in public or in the Legislature, as evidence of an abandonment of the fundamental principles of conservatism.
 He is accused of being “Liberal-lite” and of having gone “full Trudeau” since being elected leader.
-The idea that Patrick Brown is not a true conservative takes an extremely narrow view of what it means to be a conservative in Canada; in fact, policies that religious activists in the PC Party are advocating represent a departure from the principles of freedom and individual rights that have united conservatives for hundreds of years.
+The idea that Patrick Brown is not a true conservative takes an extremely narrow view of what it means to be a conservative in Canada; in fact, policies that religious activists in the PCPO are advocating represent a departure from the principles of freedom and individual rights that have united conservatives for hundreds of years.

-Modern conservativism is a political movement composed of people who believe in freedom and individual liberty, and who demand that the government mind its own business.
-Conservatives resist efforts by the state to restrict our freedoms; their hackles are raised when the government tells them what kind of light bulbs to buy, what TV programs to watch, or what kind of car to drive.
+Modern conservatism is a political movement composed of people who believe in freedom and individual liberty, and who demand that the government mind its own business.
+Conservatives resist efforts by the state to restrict our freedoms; their hackles are raised when the government tells them what foods to eat, what TV programs to watch, or what cars to drive.
 They are indignant when governments place onerous restrictions on the enjoyment of private property.
-And yet, religious activists in the PC Party want their leadership to embrace policies that restrict the civil rights of LGBT people and to insist that schools deny the existence of same-sex relationships, all to impose a biblical view of morality on every citizen by using all the regulatory and enforcement apparatus of the state.
+They fight tooth and nail to defend individual liberties from the totalitarian urges of the state.
+And yet, religious activists in the PC Party want their leadership to embrace policies that restrict the civil rights of LGBT people by imposing a biblical view of morality on every citizen using all the regulatory and enforcement apparatus of the state.
 This is a profoundly un-conservative attitude.

 The great British conservative politician and philosopher Edmund Burke, in his 1777 Letter to the Sheriffs of Bristol, articulated one of the fundamental tenets of conservatism: